+ What is a fiduciary?

 + What is your investment minimum for working with clients?

-$0.
 We don't believe an asset minimum should be a hurdle for us to work together.
-Financial planning isn't just for the rich anymore.
+Financial planning shouldn't just be accessible to the wealthy anymore.
 In fact, we enjoy teaching our clients how to become wealthy.

-+ Do you really charge a minimum of $150/month AND an initial plan implementation fee ($500-$1,500) for your comprehensive planning services?
++ Why do you charge a minimum of $175/month AND an initial plan implementation fee ($500-$1,500) for your comprehensive planning services?

-Yes, we are confident that our value will offset what you pay us.
-Furthermore, fees can be deducted from investment account(s) for amounts at or above $150,000.
+We are confident that our value will offset what you pay us.
+Furthermore, fees can be deducted from investment account(s) at a rate of 1%.
+Any difference is paid out-of-pocket.

-One very important reason is that our time is worth something -- we average between 15 to 20 hours per year on each client.
-Considering our hourly rate is $250, you begin to realize that our monthly subscription service is a bargain.
+Another reason is that our time is worth something -- we average between 15 to 20 hours per year on each client.
+Considering our hourly rate is $250, our starting monthly rate is a bargain.

-Our upfront fee of $500-$1,500 is only assessed one-time and is based on the complexity and needs of the client.
-Our clients can cancel their engagements with a 30-day notice, so this ensures we don't give away our services for free.
-Furthermore, the early stages typically require the largest time commitment.
+Last but not least, our upfront fee of $500-$1,500 is only assessed one-time.
+It is based on the complexity and needs of the client.
+We charge this because our clients can cancel their engagements within a 30-day notice, so this ensures we don't give away our services for free.
+Furthermore, the initial stages typically require the largest time commitment.

 We believe our clients like having choices and that offering multiple options ensures your needs are met in the most appropriate fashion.

-Our comprehensive planning services are for consumers with multiple needs who require help integrating things like their budget, retirement, and college planning into one cohesive plan.
+Our comprehensive planning and investment advisory services are for consumers with multiple needs who require help integrating things like their investments, debt, retirement, college planning, and budgeting into one cohesive plan.

 Hourly engagements are for short-term projects that involve comprehensive planning, and for prospective clients who prefer to test the waters before committing.